ChibuikemEzemaduka/Adversarial-attack-on-CBRS-radar-detection/README.md

 under-investigated.
 This study addresses this gap by implementing and evaluating the potential of adversarial attacks to compromise the CBRS radar detection system.
 Such attacks could render the classifier oblivious to radar operations, precipitating a transmission collision and consequent system breakdown.
-Our findings reveal the limitations of adversarial influence, with attacks achieving efficacy predominantly at low Signal to Noise Ratios (SNR).
-While classifier accuracy remains stable above 10 dB SNR, there is a notable degradation in model confidence up to 40 %, underscoring the need for enhanced defense strategies against adversarial attacks in CBRS operations.

 You can run the codes in the following order if you wish to start everything from scratch OR depending on the section you are interested in, you can decide to just run the code for that section